KurtPrimavera/configure-ad/README.md

 <img src="https://i.imgur.com/pU5A58S.png" alt="Microsoft Active Directory Logo"/>
 </p>

-<h1>On-premises Active Directory Deployed in the Cloud (Azure) on domain controller, setup Client-1 computer to join the domain, and manage users and groups in domain controller. </h1>
+<h1>On-premises Active Directory Deployed in the Cloud (Azure) on the domain controller, set up Client-1 computer to join the domain and managed users and admins in the domain controller. </h1>
 This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.
 The active directory was set up in the domain controller.
 Client 1 Computer must be in the same network to join the domain.
-An administrator manages the accounts in the domain controller.
-Administrator created thousands of users using a Powershell script.
-Other administrators and normal users could log in on the Client-1 Computer.  <br />
+A main administrator (labuser) managed the accounts in the domain controller.
+Labuser created thousands of clients using a Powershell script.
+Other administrators and clients could log in on the Client-1 Computer.  <br />

 <h2>Environments and Technologies Used</h2>